Secret Files: Tunguska

 Technical side of Secret Files: Tunguska for PC, AND and etc. is very good.
 The graphics of the game combine two-dimensional, rendered and scrolled backgrounds with three-dimensional characters created by using motion capture technology.
 The players will explore 110 locations and will speak to 25 different characters.
 They will also see nice looking shadows and light effects generated in real time and frequently used on all three-dimensional models presented in the game.
 The developers made sure to realistically recreate various weather conditions and anomalies, so Nina and Max will become wet in the rain or cold during snow – Siberia is one of more unpleasant and harsh places on Earth.
 Each encountered human will be met with relief since he can provide them with valuable information.
 However, after some time they will reduce their trust to strangers – in addition to good friends, on their path they will also encounter secret enemies.

-Last updated on 03 June 2016
+Last updated on August 14, 2015

-PEGI rating Secret Files: Tunguska
+Secret Files: Tunguska Summary

-Secret Files: Tunguska System requirements
+Secret Files: Tunguska System Requirements

 PC / Windows